tchancse/dialogflow-cx-sample-voice-application/README.md

 SERVICE_NUMBER</br>
 DF_CONNECTING_SERVER</br>

-add also the parameter PRIVATE_KEY_FILE with the value .private.key</br>
+add also the parameter PRIVATE_KEY_FILE with the value .private.key (leading dot in the file name).</br>

 Now, deploy the application: